ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Core Algorithm Design Parameters {#core-algorithm-design-parameters}

-BBRLossThresh: The maximum tolerated per-round-trip packet loss rate when probing for bandwidth (the default is 2%).
+BBR.LossThresh: A constant specifying the maximum tolerated per-round-trip packet loss rate when probing for bandwidth (the default is 2%).

-BBRBeta: The default multiplicative decrease to make upon each round trip during which the connection detects packet loss (the value is 0.7).
+BBR.Beta: A constant specifying the default multiplicative decrease to make upon each round trip during which the connection detects packet loss (the value is 0.7).

-BBRHeadroom: The multiplicative factor to apply to BBR.inflight_longterm when calculating a volume of free headroom to try to leave unused in the path (e.g. free space in the bottleneck buffer or free time slots in the bottleneck link) that can be used by cross traffic (the value is 0.15).
+BBR.Headroom: A constant specifying the multiplicative factor to apply to BBR.inflight_longterm when calculating a volume of free headroom to try to leave unused in the path
+(e.g. free space in the bottleneck buffer or free time slots in the bottleneck link) that can be used by cross traffic (the value is 0.15).

-BBRMinPipeCwnd: The minimal cwnd value BBR targets, to allow pipelining with endpoints that follow an "ACK every other packet" delayed-ACK policy:
+BBR.MinPipeCwnd: The minimal C.cwnd value BBR targets, to allow pipelining with endpoints that follow an "ACK every other packet" delayed-ACK policy:
-4 \* SMSS.
+4 \* C.SMSS.

 ## Network Path Model Parameters {#network-path-model-parameters}